Reedley-College-CSCI/csci-41-sp26-project-e-data-retrieval-and-processing-JoseRodriguez21/README.md

 You must include a short narrated video demonstrating that your **final project** works correctly and is integrated into your program.
 See prompt in Canvas for complete instructions.

-**REQUIRED Link to video:**
+**REQUIRED Link to video:** https://youtu.be/ESJfDtybqH8

 ---

 ## Acknowledgments

 - Lectures and zybooks from this class
-- Program inspired from my mom store which storage system has a lot of flaws
+- Program inspired from my mom store which the program she uses for her store has a lot of flaws